asantagata/fruit-ui/docs/md/core/index.md

 - Keys to preserve state among re-ordered siblings
 - An on-mount listener and handler methods
 - Bindings to elements within components
-- "Memo" handling for tactically skipping rerenders
+- Memoized handling for tactically skipping rerenders

 with all special functional features (state, controlled rerendering, bindings) accessed through the `this` argument.